dwilliam62/debian-btrfs-boot/README.md

 Read this in: [English](README.md) | [Español](README.es.md)

-❌🚧 DEVELOPMENT PREVIEW — DO NOT USE THIS SCRIPT AT THIS TIME 🚧❌

 - This project is under active development.
 Use at your own risk.

 IMPORTANT ASSUMPTIONS